 Valley Road, Rapid City Michigan

-Seven Bridges Natural area is a quiet place with boardwalks that meander through lovely cedar trees.
+- Seven Bridges Natural area is a quiet place with several boardwalks that meander through lovely cedar trees.
 It's our third stop on our Michigan color tour!

 For me, the highlight of this Michigan hiking trail is the seven scenic boardwalk bridges that cross over the gurgling Rapid River.